-- (i) Individual portion
+- (i) Retail Individual Portion

+- (ii) HNI Portion

-- (ii) Non-Institutional portion; and
+- (iii) Non-Institutional Portion; and

-- (iii) Institutional Portion
+- (iv) Institutional Portion

 on a first come first serve basis.

 Within each portion, priority in Allotments will be given on a first-come-first-serve basis, based on the date of upload of each Application into the electronic system of the Stock Exchanges.
 For each portion, all applications uploaded in to the electronic book with Stock Exchanges would be treated at par with each other.
 Allotment within a day would be on proportionate basis, where NCDs applied for exceeds NCDs to be allotted for each Portion respectively.